+Other notes

-Marginal notes in the agreement have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.
+1 Marginal notes in the agreement have been represented as bold headnotes in this compilation but that does not change their status as marginal notes.

-3 The commencement date of the North West Gas Development (Woodside) Agreement Amendment Act 1994 was previously 4 Feb 1995 (see s.
+2 The commencement date of the North West Gas Development (Woodside) Agreement Amendment Act 1994 was previously 4 Feb 1995 (see s.
 2 and Gazette 3 Feb 1995 p.
 344).
 It became 1 Jan 1995 by the effect of the North West Gas Development (Woodside) Agreement Amendment Act 1995.